 • Young, Black and Lit

 • The Brown Bookshelf is designed to push awareness of the myriad Black voices writing for young readers.
-Our flagship initiative is 28 Days Later, a month-long showcase of the best in Picture Books, Middle Grade, and Young Adult novels written and illustrated by Black creators.
+Their flagship initiative is 28 Days Later, a month-long showcase of the best in Picture Books, Middle Grade, and Young Adult novels written and illustrated by Black creators.
 See also Generations Book Club: Life Lessons

 "Not everything that is faced can be changed, but nothing can be changed until it is faced."

 "If you are neutral in situations of injustice, you have chosen the side of the oppressor" ~ Desmond Tutu

 "It is certain, in any case, that ignorance, allied with power, is the most ferocious enemy justice can have."